-If there are multiple bids on a state or state agency tract that are acceptable to the State Mineral Board, current Board policy is to award a mineral lease to the party who submitted the bid most advantageous to the state and offer an option for a mineral lease to the other acceptable bidder(s) at the other acceptable bidder(s) bid price, on the acreage the other acceptable bidder(s) bid on that does not overlap with the lease award acreage.
-Office of Mineral Resources personnel contact the other bidder(s) after the state mineral lease sale, verbally notify him of the lease option, transmit a plat outlining the portion acreage available under the lease option, and advise him that he has 24 hours to determine whether or not he wants to exercise the lease option.
-If the other bidder(s) decides to exercise the lease option, he must verbally notify the Leasing Section of his decision.
-If he decides not to exercise the lease option, he must notify the Leasing Section in writing.
+If there are multiple bids on a advertised tract that are acceptable to the State Mineral and Energy Board, current Board policy is to award a mineral lease to the party who submitted the most advantageous bid and offer an option for a mineral lease to the other acceptable bidder(s) at their acceptable bidder(s) bid price, on the acreage that does not overlap the newly awarded lease.
+The Petroleum Lands Section personnel of the Office of Mineral Resources should contact the other bidder(s) shortly after the state mineral lease sale, to determine if the party is interested in exercising the lease option.
+They should be sent a plat outlining the portion acreage available under the lease option, and be advised that there is a 24 hour period, to elect to exercise, or decline, the lease option.
+If the other bidder(s) decides to exercise the lease option, written notification to the Leasing Section is sufficient.
+If the bidder decides not to exercise the lease option, written notification to the Leasing Section is required.